Jump to any section

 So what is the difference between companies who are successful in closing sales and those that aren’t?
 Often, when companies frequently fail to close the deal it is because the pre-sales and sales departments are not effectively working together.

 According to this article, for the pre-sales and sales departments to work together, both teams must have a level of mutual respect.
 They also must have a good understanding of the sales process and understand what their individual roles are in the process.
-They need to have a blueprint for how to navigate complex sales and have a clear understanding of what the customer needs.
+They need to have a template for how to navigate complex sales and have a clear understanding of what the customer needs.

 When the pre-sales and sales teams can work together, they can clearly articulate to the customer how they are able to help them.
 The customer will understand why they need the product or service and the sale is made.